laravel/forge-docs/src/servers/management.md

 ## Transferring Servers To Other Users

-Servers may be transferred to other Forge accounts from the server's **Meta** tab by providing the email address of the Forge account you wish to transfer the server to.
+Servers may be transferred to other Forge accounts from the server's **Settings** tab by providing the email address of the Forge account you wish to transfer the server to.

 The Forge account that is receiving the server will be receive an email address asking them to confirm the request.
 They must also have set up the [server provider](/servers/providers) that the server exists in before the transfer request can be sent.
 For example, if the server is a DigitalOcean server, the recipient must have DigitalOcean set up as a server provider within their own account.